-Our nurses are in trouble: One-third of all nurses in the U.S. report an emotional exhaustion score of 27 or higher, considered to be “high burnout.”
-Long shifts, stressful work environments, and few reinforcements are unfortunately the norm.
-With an aging patient population and a projected nursing shortage through at least 2025, it’s a crisis that needs to be addressed.
+Long shifts, stressful work environments, and inadequate staffing are common problems for the more than 3.8 million registered nurses nationwide.
+Even before the response to COVID-19, one-third of all nurses in the U.S. reported an emotional exhaustion score of 27 or higher, considered to be “high burnout.”
+Though it’s too early to understand how COVID-19 has impacted the profession as a whole, it’s safe to assume levels of burnout and exhaustion have only gotten worse.
+And, with an aging patient population and a projected nursing shortage through at least 2025, it’s a crisis that needs to be addressed.

-While there are many factors that influence nurses’ job satisfaction, there’s one primary area that hospitals have only explored on a limited basis, even though it has tremendous potential: streamlining clinical workflows at the heart of care communications.
-About 60 percent of nurses reported working up to 10 hours of overtime each week due to wasted time trying to communicate with staff.
+While there are many factors that influence nurses’ job satisfaction, there’s one primary area that hospitals are starting to explore that has tremendous potential: streamlining clinical workflows at the heart of care communications.

-Connecting care teams with each other and with the information they need to do their jobs is key to beginning to reduce the burden on our busy nurses, and it all starts with clinical workflow.
+Connecting care teams with each other and with the information they need to do their jobs is key to helping reduce the burden on our busy nurses, and it all starts with clinical workflow.

 What’s a Clinical Workflow?

 Perhaps the best place to start is first defining what we mean by clinical workflow.
 Workflow is a term that gets used in a variety of ways, especially in healthcare.
 We like this definition from Vital Health Software:

 Clinical workflow: A logical sequence of operations, which are carried out in order to obtain a pre-defined result within the delivery of clinical services.